-Izmir is set on a sheltered gulf of Aegean Sea, surrounded by mountains on all sides and with a stunning setting.
-However, it's a busy modern industrial and commercial city with tree lined central boulevards.
-Often starting or finishing point for voyages, it's also used as the gateway to ancient sites of Ephesus, one of the ancient world's biggest and most important religious and archaeological sites, and Sardis, an ancient city of Asia Minor.
+Izmir port is located on a sheltered gulf of Aegean Sea (eastern Mediterranean) and surrounded by mountains on all sides.
+This busy modern industrial and commercial city has tree lined central boulevards.
+The port is also used as the gateway to Turkey's ancient sites Ephesus (among the world's largest religious and archaeological sites) and Sardis (ancient city of Asia Minor).

-There is a good Archaelogical Museum in Izmir that has a unique collection of finds from the area.
-The bazaar in Izmir is second only to that in Istanbul.
-Outside the city tourists can visit the Cesme Peninsula which has some nice villages and beaches while Kucuk Menderes River valley features some lovely old towns.
+The city has an Archaelogical Museum with an unique collection of finds from the area.
+The city bazaar is second only to Istanbul's.
+Outside the city cruise ship tourists can visit Cesme Peninsula featuring picturesque villages and beautiful beaches.
+The Kucuk Menderes River valley features some lovely old towns.

-Smyrna (Izmir) was established in the 11th century BC by the Aeolians.
+The city (as Smyrna) was established in the 11th century BC.
 It was seized by the Ionians before 688 BC.
-In the 7th century BC, Izmir was devastated by the Lydians and in the 4th century BC restored by the Macedonians and later conquered by the Romans.
-The city was part of the Byzantine Empire during the 4th century AD, and from the 11th to 14th century was ruled alternately by the Turks and Byzantines until in 1415 it became part of the Ottoman Empire.
-After World War I the Greeks claimed Izmir, but, in 1922, they were driven out by the Turkish forces and 70% of the town was burned to the ground and many were killed.
-Izmir was later completely rebuilt.
+In the 7th century BC, the city was devastated by the Lydians, in the 4th century BC restored by the Macedonians and later conquered by the Romans.
+The city was part of the Byzantine Empire during the 4th century AD, and in the period 11th-14th centuries was ruled alternately by the Turks and Byzantines.
+In 1415 it became part of the Ottoman Empire.
+After WW1 (1914-1918) the Greeks claimed Izmir, but in 1922 they were driven out by the Turkish forces.

 The Izmir cruise port map is interactive.
 It shows the port's exact location, along with the real-time cruise ship traffic (if any) in its vicinity - today, and right now.
 By zooming-out you can see other cruise ship ports located near Izmir, Turkey.